mromphf/website/src/pages/jordan-village.md

 “Liar.
 Did you even know Joe?”

 “Of course I did.
 Genius chess player.
-Very well read.
-We…” She stopped and sniffed.
+Very well-read.
+We...”
+She stopped and sniffed.
 “We talked about starting a book club.
 Damn it\!”

 She pulled a napkin from her pocket and dabbed glistening eyes.
 Ted felt a lump in his throat.
 Joe in a book club?
 Generous and tactical and literate.
 Taken from Jordan Village before his time.